-In the last two decades, the numbers of soft drink drinkers in Canada has reduced dramatically.
+In the last two decades, the number of soft drink drinkers in Canada has reduced dramatically.
 The chart below shows how widespread soft drink consumption remains.
-These statistics only represent those who drink regular soft drinks; with diet soft drink drinkers, the numbers are higher still.
+These statistics only represent those who drink regular soft drinks; with diet soft-drink drinkers, the numbers are higher still.

 Sodas affect your teeth in a number of ways.